 OSC reserves the right to revoke points from tournaments which haven’t been seeded by any previously mentioned method, show deliberate favoritism to certain players/teams, or lead to a non convincing/fair outcome.

-Maps, Vetos and Race Selection
+Format, Maps, Vetos and Race Selection

 Games should be played from maps listed in the tournaments specified map pool.
 Most of the time this would be the current seasons ladder maps.
 WCS Gameheart mod can be used, and is encouraged when casters are to join.
 No other versions of maps/mods are permitted.